What health testing do you perform on breeding dogs?

 - Puppy must have no evidence of neglect, abuse or trauma.

-- Puppy must be fed a premium dog food for large breed dogs as appropriate for his weight and growth rate.
+- Puppy must be fed a premium dog food appropriate for his weight and growth rate.
 Puppy must be kept within the range of ‘ideal body condition’ as indicated by veterinary standards.